Everything About KLAT Test 2026

 Nearly all Korean educational establishments and businesses accept and trust the certification for admission and employment.

-All About Korean Language Ability Test
+All About the Korean Language Ability Test

 Unlike TOPIK, KLAT follows the Common European Framework of Reference for Languages (CEFR) guidelines.